Volunteer Teaching in Belize

 Teaching Placements in Belize with Projects Abroad

 Projects Abroad volunteers work in elementary and junior/high schools in San Pedro.
 The children are aged from about 6 to 17 years old.
 Your exact role in the classroom will depend on your level of experience and confidence.
 You may be assisting the local teacher, working with small groups on conversational English, or you could be asked to take the whole lesson.
+Tasks could include helping children who are strugling with their homework, or having one-on-one sessions with children struggling with numeracy and literacy.

 Did you know?
 Education in Belize is free and mandatory between the ages of 5 and 15.
 However, indirect costs (school supplies, food, transportation) can restrict attendance for many children.